 “Over the next five years, Maryland will play a significant role in the advancement of the energy storage industry,” says the ESA in its announcement, adding that the new law is “expected to directly spur more than 10,000 kilowatt-hours of customer-sited energy storage systems and will be paired with private-sector and homeowner investments.”

 Furthermore, Maryland lawmakers also passed H.B.773, legislation to kick off a study of “regulatory reforms and market incentives that may be necessary or beneficial to increase the use of energy storage devices in the state” and make final recommendations to legislators before the end of 2018, according to the bill text.

 “These two actions are a big win for Maryland’s advanced energy industry and open a path for the state to become a leader in the energy storage industry,” says the ESA in its announcement.
 “These efforts will not only support the deployment of hundreds of energy storage systems to help Maryland households and businesses lower their utility bills, but also will enable those buildings to relieve stress on the electric grid and be resilient to service disruptions.”

 Although some other states – such as California and, more recently, Massachusetts – have turned to mandates in order to increase energy storage deployment, Maryland will now represent the first to offer a tax credit as an incentive to potential storage adopters.
+And if you look at it from the point of view of the game?
+Let’s just take and try to introduce gaming principles into this topic, as the developers of online games successfully do on the web site.
 Solar and wind power tax credits have proven successful at both the state and federal levels, but efforts to pass a federal tax credit for energy storage have so far been unsuccessful.
 According to the ESA, Maryland has taken “a historic step.”